 The Agile team facilitated another exercise using a different pair of polarities, “Working Board” and “Policy Board”.
 The objective of this exercise was to reflect on the role of the board in the strategic direction of the organization over the recent years, which included delegating more operational work to the managing director and focusing on setting direction, establishing boundaries, and approving high-level plans.

 The team asked the board members to reflect on how they felt they had been operating during the first day of the meeting: More like a working board or a policy board?
 Again, the board members positioned themselves along the spectrum, and then the team debriefed.
 Finally, they asked the board members to indicate where they wanted to be working, and it was observed that everyone moved towards the “Policy Board” end of the spectrum.
 This provided insight into the fact that even if they had different perspectives on where they currently were, they all agreed on where they wanted to move forward.

 The board had come to understand the underlying issues at play and was able to address and fix them directly.
 Additionally, the facilitator gained insights on how to adjust the remaining plan for the day.
 They had gained sufficient familiarity with the activity to apply it in their work.

 Agile requested the board to change their focus from their initial day’s experience to the recent efforts of the Agile Alliance.
-They then examined three pairs in a consecutive manner.
+They then consecutively examined three pairs.